Learning Spanish: Conversation connectors

 Benny Lewis is my go-to inspiration for language learning.
 He argues that he has no special skill at language learning, but thanks to wise studying, speaking the language as quickly as possible, being fearless about making mistakes, and a bunch of other things, he’s picked up seven or eight languages quite well.
 He has written so much about language learning.

-If he can do it, surely I can muddle my way through to comfort in one language.
+If he can do it for ten languages, surely I can muddle my way through to comfort in one language.
 And if I can do that once, I can do it again with another language.
 Right?

 So, for the last two weeks or so, I’ve been learning spanish via Shakira, using Anki SRS to master vocabulary and rules once I understand them.
 (I don’t spend much total time in Anki every day, but I can snag a few minutes here and there, or as a break from other projects/work, and rack up quite a lot of time spent effectively memorizing)